BAMresearch/parallel-abus/README.md

 ```console
 python ./tests/test_main_example_3_2DOF.py 5
 ```

-Runs inference with parallel aBUS on 5 processes.
+runs inference with parallel aBUS on 5 processes.

 A more comprehensive example is presented in `./example/bayesian_inference.py`.
 Here, an engineering model of a reinforced concrete beam including an OpenSees finite element model is updated.
 Details on this example are found in this contribution: